 (Open to members enrolled in Beef, Cats, Dairy Cattle, Dogs, Goats, Horses, Poultry, Rabbits, Sheep, Small Pets and Swine.)
+Each county may submit 2 entries total from 50135A, 50135B; and 1 entry from 50137.

-Animal Science (SF 50135)
+Animal Science 1 (SF 50135A)

-Prepare a display focusing on any activity related to the animal project.
+Prepare a display focusing on any activity related to an animal project.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
-For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.
+For safety reasons, exhibits cannot include glass, syringes with needles, or any other sharp objects.